Claudio-BF/hgmt_pet/README.md

 - **Algorithms:**
-PCA is used to split the hits from an annihilation into two Compton chains.
+Principal component analysis is used to split the hits from an annihilation into two Compton chains.
 A deep sets neural network is used to select the first scatter from each Compton chain to generate a measurement, achieving greater accuracy than naive algorithms.
-Finally, an expectation maximization algorithm is used to refine and generate the image.
+Finally, an expectation maximization algorithm is used to generate the image.

-- **Fast:**
-The simulation is multi-threaded, fast, and space efficient.

 ## Detector Design